jenkinsci/design-library-plugin/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/jenkinsci/design-library-plugin)

-If you prefer using IntelliJ IDEA, you can setup Gitpod integration with JetBrains Gateway using the instructions given [here](https://www.gitpod.io/docs/ides-and-editors/intellij), which will open the workspace in IntelliJ IDEA using JetBrains Gateway.
+If you prefer using IntelliJ IDEA, you can setup Gitpod integration with JetBrains Gateway using the instructions on [gitpod.io](https://www.gitpod.io/docs/ides-and-editors/intellij), which will open the workspace in IntelliJ IDEA using JetBrains Gateway.

 Alternatively clone this project and run `mvn hpi:run`